 CREATIVES FOR OUR FUTURE

 “There is a culture that you can only wear clothes for one season.
-I want to contribute to the sustainable society by proving the importance of craft spirit in the fashion industry positively and changing that culture”
+I want to contribute to a sustainable society by proving the importance of craft spirit in the fashion industry positively and changing that culture”

+Shuzo is fascinated by old materials and fabrics produced by hand.
+They may be considered as imperfect but he thinks they have outstanding individuality and a story.
 For his 'Mending, Re-craft Series' he used worn out clothes and second hand materials, gaining inspiration from traditional mending techniques.
 His style of work demonstrates a solution to the concerns the fashion and textile industry have in a sustainable society.

 “In Vienna, I hoped to visit craftsman, artisans and factories in Europe.
 Thanks to the program, I was able to spend time in France researching, and collecting beautiful old fabrics such as embroidered bedspreads and lace.
 From the session with my mentor, I gained hints for my creation business, for example, how I can make larger quantities or some different ways of producing items.”